Camillo Benso, Count of Cavour: Early life

 Cavour was born in Turin during Napoleonic rule, into a family which had acquired estates during the French occupation.
-He was the second of two sons of Michele Giuseppe Francesco Antonio Benso, 4th Marquess of Cavour and Count of Isolabella and Leri, Lord of Corveglia, Dusino, Mondonio, Ottiglio and Ponticelli, Co-Lord of Castagnole, Cellarengo and Menabi, Cereaglio, Chieri, San Salvatore Monferrato, Santena and Valfenera, 1st Baron of the French Empire (1781–1850) and his wife (1805) Adélaïde (Adèle) Suzanne, Marchioness of Sellon (1780–1846), herself of French origin.
-His godparents were Napoleon's sister Pauline, and her husband, Prince Camillo Borghese, after whom Camillo was named.
+He was the second of two sons of Michele Giuseppe Francesco Antonio Benso, 4th Marquess of Cavour and Count of Isolabella and Leri, Lord of Corveglia, Dusino, Mondonio, Ottiglio and Ponticelli, Co-Lord of Castagnole, Cellarengo and Menabi, Cereaglio, Chieri, San Salvatore Monferrato, Santena and Valfenera, 1st Baron of the French Empire (1781–1850), and his wife (1805) Adélaïde (Adèle) Suzanne, Marchioness of Sellon (1780–1846), herself of French origin.
+His godparents were Napoleon's sister Pauline, and her husband, Prince Camillo Borghese, after whom Cavour was named.

-Camillo and his older brother Gustavo were initially educated at home.
+Cavour and his older brother Gustavo were initially educated at home.
 He was sent to the Turin Military Academy when he was only ten years old.
-In July 1824 he was named a page to Charles Albert, the king of Piedmont (1831–1849).
+In July 1824 he was named a page to Charles Albert, the King of Piedmont (1831–1849).
 Cavour frequently ran afoul of the authorities in the academy, as he was too headstrong to deal with the rigid military discipline.
 He was once forced to live three days on bread and water because he had been caught with books that the academy had banned.
-He was found to be apt at the mathematical disciplines, and was therefore enlisted in the Engineer Corps in the Piedmontese-Sardinian army in 1827.
+He was found to be apt at the mathematical disciplines, and was therefore enlisted in the Engineer Corps in the Royal Sardinian Army in 1827.
 While in the army, he studied the English language as well as the works of Jeremy Bentham and Benjamin Constant, developing liberal tendencies which made him suspect to police forces at the time.
 He resigned his commission in the army in November 1831, both because of boredom with military life and because of his dislike of the reactionary policies of King Charles Albert.
-He administered the family estate at Grinzane, some forty kilometers outside the capital, serving as mayor there from 1832 to the revolutionary upheaval of 1848.
+He administered the family estate at Grinzane, some forty kilometres outside the capital, serving as mayor there from 1832 to the revolutionary upheaval of 1848.